 As a commitment to weaving ever evolving, anti-oppressive practices into this project, approximately half of the herbal remedies grown and made are offered at-cost and for free when possible.
 At-cost pricing means that the cost of materials gets covered and there is no profit made.

 In solidarity with those who are most impacted by the oppressions of settler colonialism and white supremacy, priority for at-cost and free-of-cost remedies always goes to lower income Black People and Indigenous People.

 Herbs are tended by hand on 1/4 acre of rented organic garden space in Dish With One Spoon territory.
 As an uninvited guest on these occupied territories, Tara is committed to sharing the knowledges they carry and the resources they have access to as a way to extend care and as a gesture towards building right relations.
-Consultations are offered free of charge and a share of all medicines grown are available at-cost for folks who are Indigenous to Turtle Island.
+Consultations are offered free of charge and a share of all medicines grown are available at-cost for folks who are Indigenous to Turtle Island, on request.

 A B O U T T A R A :

-As a survivor who studies the impacts that trauma can have on minds, bodies and spirits.
-Their work is rooted in a harm reduction approach that honours supporting folks where they are at.
-As a person living with chronic pain and fluctuating dis/abilities, Tara holds much experience in working with herbal therapies to reduce and regulate pain levels.
-They come from a lower working class background and are committed to keeping their rates as accessibly-priced as possible.
+Tara is a trauma survivor who studies the impacts that trauma can have on minds, bodies and spirits.
+Their work is rooted in a harm reduction approach that looks like respecting and supporting folks where they are at.
+As a person living with chronic pain and disability, Tara holds much experience in working with herbal therapies to reduce and regulate pain levels.